Studying Abroad

 Am I able to work in the US if I have an F1 Visa?

-You are able to work in the US under an F1 Visa, but as it is not a work visa, you will only be able to work full-time during holidays.
-In term-time, you will be restricted to twenty-hours-a-week.
+You’re able to work in the US under an F1 Visa, but as it is not a work visa, you will only be able to work full-time during holidays.
+In term-time, you will be restricted to twenty hours a week.

-That being said, you will need to speak to the Department of Homeland Security (DHS) and brush up on the job rules under your visa in the US.
-Alternatively, your campus will most likely have an International Office onsite, and you will be able to speak to them as well.
+That being said, you will need to speak to the Department of Homeland Security (DHS).
+You will need to brush up on the job rules under your visa in the US.
+Alternatively, your campus will most likely have an International Office on-site, and you will be able to speak to them as well.

-There is an alternate option regarding work for international students in the US, however.
-As an F1 Visa holder, you will be able to apply for work off campus for up to twelve months through the Optional Practical Training (OPT).
+There is an alternate option regarding work for international students in the US - as an F1 Visa holder, you will be able to apply for work off campus for up to twelve months through the Optional Practical Training (OPT).
 OPT can only work for students in these situations, however:

 • Part-time work during studies